RESOURCES FOR PROFESSIONALS

 SUDC UK aims to collaborate with those who support SUDC families or have an interest in sudden unexplained death.
 Together, we hope to raise awareness and optimise UK processes, services and research.
 Please do not hesitate to contact us if we can help you in any way.

-SUDC UK works closely with clinicians, academics, Coroners, CDR teams, bereavement teams and other professionals to achieve its mission in the following ways:
+SUDC UK works closely with clinicians, academics, Coroners, CDR teams, bereavement teams, charities and other professionals to achieve its mission in the following ways:

 - SUDC UK funds research projects to further our understanding of SUDC